-When I was three years old, my family moved to Germany from Israel, and I didn’t speak the language.
+When I was three years old, my family moved to Germany, and I didn’t speak the language.
 Spending hours in kindergarten as a silent observer was the first experience that made me notice how wildly different our internal and external worlds can be.
 I’ve been trying to narrow that gap ever since.

 I recently completed the lead role in my first feature film MIA.
 It was inspired by my memories of serving in the Israeli army, and the dreams I had about reinventing myself in a foreign country.
 Spoiler - not as easy as it sounds, even in Paris.
 But the good news - over time, I lost interest in defining myself, and that was when I found Acting.